 The proposed Hellyer Wind Farm is located in a sparsely populated part of the Burnie City Council area in Tasmania’s north-west.
 The area is currently used for commercial forestry plantation operations and has few neighbouring properties.

 Epuron is investigating an area in the northern part of Surrey Hills Estate, south west of Hampshire, which appears suitable for wind energy generation for a number of reasons:

 - It has a good wind resource, with strong wind speeds along the ridges.
 Monitoring is underway to confirm speeds and potential optimal locations for turbines.

-- a wind farm would complement the existing land use (forestry) on the site
+- A wind farm would complement the existing land use of forestry plantation operations on the site.

-At this stage the potential scale of the project is still being determined, however it is likely to be around 40 wind turbines.
-If the monitoring and testing confirms there is a wind resource suitable for a wind farm, Epuron would prepare and submit a development application in consultation with the landowner and the local community.
+The project may be up to 40 wind turbines.
+If monitoring and testing confirms it as a suitable location Epuron would prepare a layout and start the planning approval process in consultation with the landowner and local community.

 We are keen to engage with the local community for input to help shape the project and maximise community benefits.